Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Alfred Hitchcock

-The left rune represents an important element of the past.
+The right rune represents the critical element of the future, at the core of the final outcome.
 Sowelu is a strong symbol, for it represents the sun.
 Unlike equatorial cultures who may see the sun as a harsh and imperial force capable of causing droughts, in the cold north the sun is a purely feminine force that gives life and allows crops to grow.
 In dark times, this rune represents clarity of sight and the victory of good over evil.
 Sowelu is irreversible, as the cycles of the sun and seasons are perpetual.